"*" indicates required fields

-	The fact remains that despite all the care one might take, collisions between pedestrians and vehicles do occur.
+The fact remains that despite all the care one might take, collisions between pedestrians and vehicles (such as being hit by a bus) do occur.
 If you have been injured by a vehicle, there are options available to compensate you for any loss or injury you may have suffered.

-	When we are talking about pedestrians in this article, we are referring to anyone who is:
+When we are talking about pedestrians in this pedestrian accident compensation article, we are referring to anyone who is:

 Pedestrians are vulnerable to a range of injuries when hit by a car.
 The extent of injuries will often depend on the speed at which a pedestrian is hit, the part of the body that is hit, and the age and physical fitness of the person being hit.

 However, that is not to say that severe injuries cannot be sustained even with a low-impact collision.

 Common injuries for pedestrians who have been hit by a car include:

 Walking is a key source of transport for many people every day.
 Whether you are walking a short distance to get to and from your car, or walking to the supermarket from the carpark, you are a pedestrian.

 A common cause of pedestrian injuries is a collision with a car or vehicle (including bicycles) but there are other ways a pedestrian can be injured, such as by tripping or falling due to uneven surfaces or potholes.